Walking with a completely torn ACL is certainly realistic for most people

 When can’t you walk with a completely torn ACL

-- In very rare cases a patient may experience immediately after the injury excessive pain or imbalance that prevents them from walking without the assistance of crutches.
+- Less frequently a patient may experience imbalance issues or ongoing severe pain after an ACL injury that prevents them from walking without the assistance of crutches

-If you can walk normally after completely tearing an ACL do you need surgery?
+If you can walk normally after tearing your ACL do you need surgery?

 - Whether or not your ACL injury requires reconstruction surgery is a personal decision that is based on a number of factors including your fitness levels, age, and physical activity requirements going forward

 - Not having surgery is a real option that should be discussed with your surgeon.
 Do not hesitate to seek a second opinion if you are not comfortable with the advice that you have received

 Can you walk with a partially torn ACL – what is the difference?

-- In terms of your ability to walk after an ACL tear, you should be able to walk and run in straight lines after an ACL injury regardless of whether or not you have completely or partially torn your ACL.
+- In terms of your ability to walk after an ACL tear, you should in most instances be able to walk and run in straight lines after an ACL injury regardless of whether or not you have completely or partially torn your ACL

 - However there may be a noticeable difference in your ability to pivot or turn suddenly in the injured knee compared to before you incurred the ACL tear

 What to do if you tear your ACL?

 - Upon injury of an anterior cruciate ligament, a common tear symptom is the accumulation of excess blood swelling to your knee which will limit functionality and can lead to further discomfort and pain.
 As discussed above, you should consult your doctor immediately for assessment if you suspect a knee injury

 - It is important to follow proper injury management protocols that aim to actively reduce blood swelling (RICER) and avoid activities which can cause further aggregation and inflammation to the knee (No HARM)